RenYang-home/NTIRE21_VEnh/README.md

 ## NTIRE 2021 Benchmark

-The methods and results of the NTIRE 2021 benchmark are discripted in the methods report:
+The methods and results of the NTIRE 2021 benchmark are discribed in the methods report:

 > Ren Yang, Radu Timofte, et al., "NTIRE 2021 Challenge on Quality Enhancement of Compressed Video: Methods and Results", in IEEE/CVF Conference on Computer Vision and Pattern Recognition Workshops, 2021. [[Paper]](https://arxiv.org/abs/2104.10781)